aFe Momentum GT CAI Pro 5R Filter Cleaning & Maintenance

 Lifted Black 4Runner with roof rack, aFe Power Momentum GT

 Oil and air filter maintenance seemed to go hand in hand with the stock cold air intake on my SR5 4Runner.
 You know the drill; the technician would finish the oil change, come in with the dirty air filter that even had pieces of leaves on it, and say that it needs replacing.
-Despite probably just being an attempt to increase their workload and therefore my bill, I’d agree to the charge.
+Although it may be an attempt to increase their workload and therefore my bill, I’d agree to the charge.
 That vicious cycle ends now with the aFe Power Momentum GT CAI.

 Why I Chose The aFe Power Momentum GT CAI